arlac77/svelte-guard-history-router/README.md

 ### leave

 Leave the route to a new one.
-All parent routes up to the common ancestor are also left.
+All parent routes up to the common ancestor are left.

 #### Parameters